Automated Deep Learning: Neural Architecture Search Is Not the End: The DL Workflow

 Once the DL model is selected and trained, there is yet more to do within a typical DL workflow.
 In practical applications, a DL model needs to be deployed, sometimes on custom devices and hardware.
-For example, MobileNet-V2~\cite{sandler2018mobilenetv2} is deployed on an Edge Tensor Processing Unit (Edge TPU)~\cite{edge_tpu} to enable a 400 frames-per-second (FPS) inference speed, CycleGAN~\cite{zhu2017unpaired} targets Nvidia Graphics Processing Units (GPUs) for efficient execution, and face-recognition algorithms based on DL have been successfully deployed on smartphones~\cite{parkhi2015deep}.
+For example, MobileNet-V2~\citep{sandler2018mobilenetv2} is deployed on an Edge Tensor Processing Unit (Edge TPU)~\citep{edge_tpu} to enable a 400 frames-per-second (FPS) inference speed, CycleGAN~\citep{zhu2017unpaired} targets Nvidia Graphics Processing Units (GPUs) for efficient execution, and face-recognition~\citep{parkhi2015deep} algorithms based on DL have been successfully deployed on smartphones.
 In most cases, the deployed DL model is identical to the trained one in both structure and network weights.
-However, in some resource-constrained scenarios, the models must be compressed via pruning, quantization, or sparsity regularization~\cite{han2016deep,han2016eie,dong2019tas,liu2015sparse}, before feeding them into real production.
+However, in some resource-constrained scenarios, the models must be compressed via pruning, quantization, or sparsity regularization~\citep{han2016deep,han2016eie,dong2019tas,liu2015sparse}, before feeding them into real production.
 Furthermore, there is a problem of learning from and adapting to changing environments with continuously streaming, non-stationary data that must be addressed by AutoDL approaches.
-While this problem has been researched in the broader field of ML for a number of years~\cite{zliobaite2012next,kadlec2009architecture,gama2014survey}, even starting to be considered and addressed in the context of fully automated and autonomous ML systems~\cite{kedziora2020autonoml,bakirov2018generic}, it continues to be a major challenge for DL.
-As the problem arises in many real-world scenarios such as stock markets~\cite{almgren2001optimal,yang2020qlib} and consumer recommendation systems~\cite{ricci2011introduction,he2017neural}, where DNNs are routinely deployed, robust adaptive capabilities are required to keep these models up-to-date.
+While this problem has been researched in the broader machine learning area for a number of years \citep{zliobaite2012next,kadlec2009architecture,gama2014survey} and it has even recently started to be considered and addressed in the context of fully automated, or autonomous machine learning systems \citep{kedziora2020autonoml,bakirov2018generic}, it continues to be a major challenge for DLs/DNNs.
+As the problem arises in many real-world scenarios such as stock markets~\citep{almgren2001optimal,yang2020qlib} or consumer recommendation systems~\citep{ricci2011introduction,he2017neural}, where DL models are routinely deployed, they will require robust adaptive capabilities to remain up-to-date.